 Welcome to a new feature on the blog: Wordless Wednesday.
 Just photos, usually depicting some aspect of our life here, along with a brief description or explanation.
 I hope you enjoy these micro tours of Itay!!

-The northern region of Emilia Romagna is located in the broad valley of the Po River and one of Italy’s major agricultural regions.
+Located in the broad valley of the Po River it is one of Italy’s major agricultural regions.
 Wheat, corn, sugar beets, and animal fodder, like these giant hay bales, are among their main crops.
 But the region also produces a lot of fruits and vegetables, especially grapes and wine.
 The hay bales are always a welcome site because they are a sign of future Prosciuttos (cured hams) and giant wheels of Parmigiano-Reggiano cheese.
 Two of the region’s most loved specialities!

 Did you that Italy’s Emilia Romagna region is home to Prosciutto di Parma, Parmigiano-Reggiano cheese, balsamic vinegar, the Ferrari, and the Lamborghini?
 It’s a real treasure trove!Tweet